Dr Miro Griffiths

 - Griffiths, M. (2020-October) "Archiving Activism: Young Disabled People's Views and Experiences of the Role of Archives in UK Disabled People's Movement".
 European Sociological Association Mid-Term Conference of the Political Sociology Research Network, Online.

 Since 2007, I have worked as a Human Rights Adviser.
-Current responsibilities include:
+Current and former responsibilities include:

 I have completed two terms (2006-2013) as a member of Equality 2025: joining as North West Representative when it was initially launched, I became Deputy Chair midway through my second term.
 I also represented the United Kingdom Government at the signing ceremony for the United Nations Convention on the Rights of Persons with Disabilities.